Evgeny Ruman: Early years

-His debut feature film, Igor and the Cranes' Journey (2012), premiered at Toronto International Film Festival, and received awards at film festivals in Chicago, Haifa, and Minsk.
-His second feature film, The Man in the Wall (2015), premiered at Rotterdam International Film Festival.
-His third feature film Ruby Strangelove Young Witch was released later in 2015.
+Ruman made his feature-length directorial debut with Igor and the Cranes' Journey (2012), a drama centered on childhood migration that premiered internationally at the Toronto International Film Festival and went on to receive awards at film festivals across Chicago, Haifa, and Minsk.
+He followed this with his second feature film, The Man in the Wall (2015), a psychological thriller filmed entirely inside a single apartment over one night that made its global debut at the International Film Festival Rotterdam.